amir-amirov/websocket-mern-chatapp/README.md

 ## Overview

 This project is a messaging application built using the MERN stack (MongoDB, Express.js, React, and Node.js) with integrated WebSocket functionality.
 It allows real-time messaging and communication between users, providing a dynamic and interactive experience.
+The MongoDB has two collections: users and messages.
+Everytime there is modification in "messages" collection, WebSocket broadcast updated "messages" collection to all connected users.

 ## Methods